-According to Gecko board:
+According to Geckoboard:

 - More than 80% of employees would like their managers to share more business performance information

-- 25% of employees have, or know someone who has, left a job because they weren’t included in or privy to the business’ performance or direction.
+- 25% of employees have, or know someone who has, left a job.
+Because they weren’t included in or privy to the business’ performance or direction.

 - And more than half of respondents said that knowing company performance data contributed significantly to their own positive performance.

-Transitioning from using a spreadsheet based method to a CRM system can make a huge difference in the productivity of your teams.
-With transparency of information, errors are reduced, and the workload can be shared.
-If your CRM is updated by your staff, you can make quick decisions based on the information available which not only increases productivity of your team but also saves time and increases efficiency in the business.
-Less time is spent in outdated communication among team members, as responsibility for updating the project is circulated throughout the team.
+Investing on a CRM systemTransitioning to a CRM system can make a huge difference in the productivity of your teams.
+With transparency of information, errors are reduced and the workload can be shared.
+If your CRM is updated by your staff, you can make quick decisions based on the information available.
+It will not only increases productivity of your team but also saves time and increases efficiency in the business.
+Less time is spent on outdated communication among team members.
+And the responsibility for updating the project is circulated throughout the team.
 Higher productivity means better projects and a happier team.
 When looking for a CRM System, it is important to ensure that training is available for your team.
 A CRM is a big investment for a company.
 You want to make sure that it is being utilized correctly by all your staff.
 And you can receive reports that are correct and based on up to date available information.

 - As you are seeing the data all at once it’s difficult to interpret what’s important and what’s not.
-Visualization tools can be used to highlight the important data but when you use a spread sheet for this purpose, it’s hard to see what you are looking for or need to know.
+Visualization tools are used to highlight the important data.
+If you use a spreadsheet for this purpose, it’s hard to see the important data.